Use forms of explosives: Polymer bonded

-PBXes are notable for their use in modern Nuclear weapons.
+PBXes are notable for their use in modern nuclear weapons.
 Modern US and British nuclear warheads nearly all use insensitive PBX types using only TATB explosive, to increase safety in case of accidents.

 Putties, aka Plastic explosives

-Technically known as putties, but more commonly Plastic explosives, these mixtures are a thick, flexible, moldable solid material that can be shaped and will retain that shape after forming, much like clay.
-Putties normally contain mostly RDX explosive, but may include some PETN (Semtex, for example).
+Technically known as putties, but more commonly plastic explosives, these mixtures are a thick, flexible, moldable solid material that can be shaped and will retain that shape after forming, much like clay.
+Putties normally contain mostly RDX, but may include some PETN (Semtex, for example).